Epsom: Literature

 Epsom Wells, a restoration comedy written by Thomas Shadwell (c.
 1642 – 1692), is one of a series of plays set in English spa towns.
 It received its first performance in 1673 at the Duke's Theatre in London.
 A revival of the play in the 1690s included new incidental music by the composer, Henry Purcell.

-Epsom Downs, a comic play written by Howard Brenton (b.1942), is set at the 1977 Epsom Derby.
+Epsom Downs, a comic play written by Howard Brenton (born 1942), is set at the 1977 Epsom Derby.
 It received its first performance in 1977 at The Roundhouse in London.